LHelding/dikureads/readme.txt

-How to køre projektet
+How to run the project

-lav et virutal env på maskinen et sted python3 -m venv 'path til env'
+Make a virtual environment of a chosen name python3 -m venv 'name of virtual env'

-aktiver det
+Activate it
-source 'path til env'/bin/activate
+source 'name of virtual env'/bin/activate

-installér requirements
+Install requirements
 python3 install -r requirements.txt

 Create a new database in pgAdmin (preferably named dikureads) and add the following to your .env file (normally